What is a Good GMAT Score?

 Starting in February 2024, the GMAT Focus exam will be the only version offered.

 As with any test score, what is defined as “good” depends on your expectations and goals.
-If you want to get a top score, use our free GMAT practice tests to prepare.
+If you want to get a top score, use our free GMAT tests to prepare.

 How is the GMAT Scored?